Electronic Data Interchange Requirements

 - Referral certification and authorization

 The following codesets are required by HIPAA regulations.

-International Classification of Diseases, 9th Edition, Clinical Modification (ICD-9CM) Volumes 1 and 2
+International Classification of Diseases, 9th Edition, Clinical Modification (ICD-9CM) Volumes 1 & 2

 International Classification of Diseases, 9th Edition, Clinical Modification (ICD-9CM) Volume 3

 - Dental Services

 A combination of the Health Care Financing Administration's Common Procedure Coding System (HCPCS) and the Common Procedural Terminology, 4th Edition (CPT-4) for all physician services and other health care services including but not limited to:

 - Radiological procedures

 Health Care Financing Administration's Common Procedure Coding System (HCPCS) for all other substances, equipment, supplies, or other items used in health care services.

 HIPAA requires regulations to set standard identifiers for healthcare providers, health plans, employers, and, individuals.
 Regulations governing provider identifiers and employer identifiers have been proposed.
 Regulations governing health plan identifiers are under development.
 Individual identifiers are on hold until privacy concerns can be addressed.